 - 1 Gb Nand flash size, Mass storage configuration files and data files

 As an added bonus, the interface is very similar to the Keysight models to lessen the learning curve.

 B&K Precision falls into a similar category as Siglent.
 They are both not as well known as Fluke or Keysight, but offer some compelling peices of equipement for an attractive price.
-The B&K Precision 5491B benchtop digital multimeter is a true RMS, auto-ranging meter for measuring current, voltage, resistance, and frequency in electrical testing and manufacturing applications and for teaching electrical engineering principles.
+The B&K Precision 5491B bench top digital multimeter or (bench top DMM) is a true RMS, auto-ranging meter for measuring current, voltage, resistance, and frequency in electrical testing and manufacturing applications and for teaching electrical engineering principles.
 The meter displays the present measurement or the highest or lowest reading in a session, for tracking sudden changes in readings.
 The meter can also express AC and DC voltage in decibels (dB), the power ratio of decibels to milliwatts (dBm), and percent of the reading relative to a preset reference value.

 The relative mode stores a reading in memory to use as a zero point for subsequent readings so that multiple readings can be compared.
 The dual LCD displays two readings at once, such as voltage and resistance.
 A hold function keeps a reading on the display, even after the meter has been disconnected.
 The user has a choice of slow, medium, or fast measurement rate.